Madame-Aehm/CAB-Project-3-Spikes/4. TS/notes.md

 {
   "compilerOptions": {
     "target": "es6",
-    "watch": true,
     "lib": ["dom", "esnext"]
   }
 }
 ```

 - The `target` property refers to the JavaScript version to compile into (usually opt for slightly older for maximum browser compatibility).

-- If `watch` is set to `true` the transpiler will run automatically on every save, rather than you needing to manually run the script.

 - The `lib` property takes an array of additional high level libraries not included in default set of type definitions.
   - `dom` = window, document, etc.